opop999/election_monitoring_fb_ads/README.md

 ## Repository Focus: FB political advertisement extraction and analysis

 ### Goal: To have an automated workflow, which would inform analysts covering the political communication and financing of the Czech 2021 parliamentary elections.
 This would ideally include:
 -Extraction of the raw tables with FB ads, regional and demographic data.
 To this end, we use the FB Ads API access through a Radlibrary wrapper.
+In the automatization part, we use GitHub Actions which run using a [Docker container](https://hub.docker.com/u/rocker) to provide better compatibility and robustness.

 -Transformation of the data to merge the three separate raw tables on the Ad ID.